Timing Belt and Water Pump Replacement Cost (2026)

 Water pump alone (if done separately later)$50 to $200$200 to $600$250 to $800

-Notice that doing the water pump later costs nearly as much as doing it the first time.
-The labor is almost identical because the mechanic has to disassemble the same parts to reach the water pump.
+Doing the water pump later costs nearly as much as doing it the first time, because the mechanic has to take apart the same components to reach it.
 Combining both jobs in one visit saves a full labor charge.

 Why Is the Water Pump Bundled with the Timing Belt?

-Water pumps typically last 60,000 to 100,000 miles, which is roughly the same interval as the timing belt.
-If you replace the belt at 90,000 miles and skip the water pump, there is a real chance the pump fails at 100,000 to 110,000 miles and you pay full labor again.
+On most belt-equipped engines the timing belt drives the water pump, which puts the pump behind the same timing cover the mechanic removes for the belt job.
+Water pumps typically last 60,000 to 100,000 miles, roughly the same interval as the belt.
+Replace the belt at 90,000 miles and skip the pump, and there is a real chance the pump fails at 110,000 miles, bringing you back for a full second labor charge on the same teardown.

 What Else Is Usually Replaced at the Same Time?